The-Wubster/Detection-and-Localisation-of-Household-Objects/README.md

 Runs multiple validation scripts at different confidence and IOU thresholds for different models specified by the user.

 ## Dataset and Model Weights
-The dataset and weights of the top 5 YOLO models implemented in this project can be found at:
+The dataset and weights of the top 5 YOLO models implemented in this project can be found at: https://drive.google.com/drive/folders/10hJtw0Jq2xcDIj-gWoOCALfQXy7sF56H?usp=share_link

 ## Environment Setup
 To setup the environment for the object detector and language interface one should follow the instructions at https://github.com/ultralytics/yolov5 or https://github.com/WongKinYiu/yolov7.
 Additionally, one should import the speech_recognition package.
 Furthermore, one should ensure all required files are located in the same repository as the YOLO model.
+From this one should follow the instructions in the YOLOv5 and YOLOv7 and yolov7 repositories linked at the beginning of this readme.

 ## License